Fireandplants/plant_gbif/README.md

 ```

 This extraction step scanned 137,460,919 records and found 82,135,388 records matching our names.
+But htere are snonym matches that cannot be reverse-matched back to canonical name (see history of synonymize.py).
+The final occurrences list is 78,669,155 records.
 The result is saved as a large comma-separated file, current version is `gbif-occurrences_extracted_150311.csv`.
 This is our full species occurrence data.

 ### 5. Data cleaning